-Mimidae – Mockingbirds, Thrashers & Allies
+Mimidae – Mockingbirds & Thrashers

-The mimids are the New World family of passerine birds, Mimidae, that includes thrashers, mockingbirds, tremblers, and the New World catbirds.
-As their name (Latin for ‘mimic’) suggests, these birds are notable for their vocalisation, especially some species’ remarkable ability to mimic a wide variety of birds and other sounds heard outdoors.
+The Mimidae are the New World family of passerine birds that includes thrashers, mockingbirds, tremblers, and the New World catbirds.

 They have long, strong legs (for passerines) with which many species hop through undergrowth searching for arthropods and fruits to eat.
 Their habitat varies from forest undergrowth to scrub, high-altitude grasslands, and deserts.
 The two tremblers live in the atypical habitat of rain forests in the Lesser Antilles, and the brown trembler has the particularly atypical behaviour of foraging while clinging to tree trunks.
+They have a range as far north as southern Canada (in the summer) right down to the southern tip of South America.

 All known species build somewhat messy, bulky twig nests in dense growth, in most species on the ground or no more than 2 meters up.
 They usually lay 2 to 5 eggs that hatch in 12 or 13 days, which is also the length of time the chicks stay in the nest.
 Breeding usually starts in the spring or early in the rainy season, and many species can have two or even three broods per year.
 Most failures to fledge young are due to predation.
 Pairs often stay together for more than one breeding season.